Skip to content

 • 6 min read

-Our annual Shred Day is approaching and (if you’re anything like us) you likely have mounds of paper documents just waiting to be sorted.
-Fortunately for all of us, on Saturday, April 22, 2023, (which happens to be Earth Day), Willamette Valley residents are invited to bring their sensitive documents to the Maps High Street Branch and Professional Center (465 Division St NE in Salem) between 9 am and 1 pm, to be shredded and securely disposed of.
+Come tax season (if you’re anything like us) you likely have mounds of paper documents just waiting to be sorted.
+Fortunately for all of us, that’s exactly the time of year when Maps Credit Union hosts its annual Shred Day.
+It’s a day when Willamette Valley residents can bring their sensitive documents to the Maps High Street Branch and Professional Center (465 Division St NE in Salem), where those documents will be shredded and securely disposed of.

-The event is FREE and open to the public.
+This annual event (typically held in April) is FREE and open to the public.
 Participants do not have to be Maps members to shred.
-Those who wish to participate can bring two mid-size boxes of documents to be shredded.
-Stapled documents can be shredded, however, documents in binders and documents bound with metal binder clips cannot.
-Those wishing to shred are asked to remove items larger than staples and paper clips before dropping off their boxes.
+The guidelines may vary, but those who wish to participate can typicallybring two mid-size boxes of documents to be shredded.
+You won’t need to remove staples, but documents in binders and documents bound with metal binder clips should be unbound.
+So, those wishing to shred are asked to remove items larger than staples and paper clips before dropping off their boxes.

 Why Shred?

 If you are tossing mail, bills, and other documents in the trash, you are opening yourself up to tremendous risk.
-According to Iron Mountain (our partners for this event), anything that has a signature, account number, or social security number should be shredded—as well as anything that contains medical or legal information.
+According to Iron Mountain (our partners for the event most years), anything that has a signature, account number, or social security number should be shredded—as well as anything that contains medical or legal information.
 Unfortunately, there is no law preventing people from going through your trash and the things you throw away could be useful for a thief looking to commit identity theft or fraud.

 Shredding can not only help you prevent identity theft and data breaches but also help you free up much-needed space in your home.
 Plus (thanks to the sustainability efforts of secure disposal companies like Iron Mountain), shredding is a more environmentally friendly way to dispose of your paper trash.
 In the United States alone, we consume more than 80 million tons of paper annually.
 Meanwhile, a single large Iron Mountain facility can destroy and prepare almost 50,000 tons of paper for recycling per year.